[ About ]

 I see my artistic work also paying homage to the beauty and wonder of nature by combining natural elements in new ways – and as a reflection on the fragility yet strength of the natural world around us and our relationship with it.

-My flowers-on-tulle work has been featured in a range of online and print media and TV around the world, including (links where available online):
+I was honoured to be a finalist in the QEST Sanderson Rising Star Awards in 2024 and the SCAF Emerging Artist Awards 2023.
+My work has been part of the Michelangelo Foundation’s Homo Faber Guide since 2022 and a range of online and print media and TV around the world, including (links where available online):

 Germany: Let it Bloom(2021), Flow (2019), Das Kaufland Magazine (2019), Flower Ladies (Random House, 2018), Couch (2018), Trend Welten (2018), Ich Selbstaendig (2017)